docgeni/docgeni/docs/en-us/configuration/global.md

     ...
 }
 ```

-> Here are some things to note, the automatically recognized top-level nav under the `docs` folder will be inserted at the bottom of the configured `navs` array by default.
-If you want to control the display position, you can insert a `null` as a placeholder.
-As the above example, the automatically generated top-level nav will be inserted at the top of the navbar.
+> Top-level navigation generated from the `docs` directory is appended to the end of the `navs` array by default.
+Insert `null` as a placeholder to control the order.
+In the example above, the generated navigation appears before the GitHub link.

 ## libs

 - Type: `Array<DocgeniLibrary>`
 - Default: `[]`

-Component library configuration, see [configuration/lib](configuration/lib) for the configuration of each library.
+Component library configuration.
+See [configuration/lib](configuration/lib) for field details.

 ```ts
 module.exports = {